flovest/AutoWipe/README.md

 #Declares the dateformat, that is used to parse the first_bp_wipe and the first_map_wipe.

 "bp_wipe_command": "/usr/local/bin/AutoWipe/wipe.sh bpwipe"
-#Command that is execute when a blueprint wipe is triggered.
+#Command that is executed when a blueprint wipe is triggered.

 "map_wipe_command": "/usr/local/bin/AutoWipe/wipe.sh mapwipe"
-#Command that is execute when a map wipe is triggered.
+#Command that is executed when a map wipe is triggered.

 "log_file_location": "/usr/local/bin/AutoWipe/autowipe.log"
 #Location of the log file